treolabs/treopim/docs/en/user-guide/products.md

 | Assigned User *		   | The name of the user assigned to the given product	|
 | Teams					   | The name of the team whose users can operate with the given product	|

-> If the [multi-languages](https://treopim.com/store/multi-languages#module-configuration) settings are activated, but multilingual fields are missing for the product entity, or if you want to make changes to the product entity (e.g. add new fields, or modify product views), please, contact your administrator.
+If the [multi-languages](https://treopim.com/store/multi-languages#module-configuration) settings are activated, but multilingual fields are missing for the product entity, or if you want to make changes to the product entity (e.g. add new fields, or modify product views), please, contact your administrator.

+> If you want to make changes to the product entity, e.g. add new fields, or modify product views, please, contact your administrator.

 ## Product Types